packagelabs/fresh-js/packages/nft/README.md

 Use an `OnChainBlindCollection` to create NFTs that can be blindly minted.
 In a blind mint, NFTs are initially minted as partial objects with their metadata hidden.
-The metadata is then later revealed by the collection owner.
+The collection owner can then reveal the metadata at a later point in time.

 Fresh NFT implements blind minting using two separate mint and reveal transactions: